Mitigating Measurement Crosstalk via Pulse Shaping

 In summary, we have shown that the spectral broadening of short readout pulses introduces additional crosstalk errors, which can be strongly suppressed using the DRAG technique.
-The method is fully compatible with existing hardware and offers a practical route toward scalable multiplexed readout.
+Our approach remains hardware-friendly and offers a practical route toward scalable multiplexed readout.
 Looking forward, several extensions are promising.
 First, probe-pulse DRAG could be combined with individual Purcell-filter architectures, where spectral overlap between readout resonators is already suppressed and residual crosstalk is dominated by the broad spectral width of short pulses, to relax frequency-spacing requirements.
-Second, in systems with both positively and negatively detuned neighbors, uniform resonator spacing would enable balanced DRAG \cite{wang2025suppressing} to suppress spectral components on both sides simultaneously.
-Finally, integration with other pulse-shaping strategies---such as ring-up and active ring-down techniques \cite{mcclure2016rapid,jerger2024dispersive,hazra2025benchmarking,chatterjee2025enhanced}---represents a promising pathway for further improving readout fidelity and speed.
+Second, in systems with both positively and negatively detuned neighboring resonators, the use of the dual DRAG method\cite{li2025Universal,wang2025suppressing} allows simultaneous suppression of spectral components on both sides of the main resonance.
+Furthermore, investigating the impact of advanced pulse-shaping techniques, such as the DRAG method, on the quantum non-demolition (QND) nature of the measurement is an important avenue for future work.
+Finally, integration with other pulse-shaping strategies---such as ring-up and active ring-down techniques \cite{mcclure2016rapid,jerger2024dispersive,hazra2025benchmarking,chatterjee2025enhanced}---is a promising pathway for further improving readout fidelity and speed.